(A resource guide for anyone whose children are detained at the Barry J. Nidorf Juvenile Hall)

 To inquire about your child's status while detained, you may contact the Supervising Probation Officer at (818) 364-2011 at any time.

 General visiting hours at the Sylmar Juvenile Hall are from 1:00 pm till 3:00 pm on Saturday and 1:00 pm till 4:00 pm on Sunday.
-Otherwise, minors may accept visits from parents and/or legal guardians on days after their court hearing between the hours of 5:00 pm till 7:00 pm to discuss status of their case.
+Otherwise, minors may accept visits from parents and/or legal guardians on days after their court hearing between the hours of 5:00 pm till 7:00 pm to discuss the status of their case.
 Special visits from other relatives require a court order or approval by the Supervising Probation Officer.
-Visitors must bring Government issued photo identification to conduct their visit.
+Visitors must bring government-issued photo identification to conduct their visit.

 All visitors are subject to inspection of their persons and their belongings as part of the safety and security measures at the Barry J. Nidorf "Sylmar" Juvenile Hall.
 Everyone entering the facility with the intent to visit a minor is expected to be dressed in proper attire.
-Revealing and/or provocative clothing in nature, images of gang-related activities or with sexual undertones are all considered to be inappropriate attire.
+Attire that is revealing, provocative in nature, or containing images of gang-related activities or with sexual undertones is considered inappropriate.

 Food and drinks are not allowed to be brought or consumed while visiting at the Sylmar Juvenile Hall.
 Alcohol and drugs are prohibited along with illegal weapons and/or any type of objects that might be used to injure another person.
 Anyone caught in possession of these items will be denied entry and may get prosecuted.
-If a visitor appears to be intoxicated or is under the influence of illegal substance, he or she will not be granted visitation privilege and will be subject to prosecution.
+If a visitor appears to be intoxicated or is under the influence of an illegal substance, he or she will not be granted visitation privilege and will be subject to prosecution.